-The Authority made a concerted effort and progress during fiscal year 2018.
+The Authority made a concerted effort and progress during fiscal year 2019.
 Strategic vacant positions were filled in individual departments within the organizational structure to address management's immediate functional and operational needs.

-In fiscal year 2019 the Authority will address a formalized succession planning analysis and begin to work towards implementation of a comprehensive succession plan.
-This plan will reach across all entity related disciplines, such as transit operations, financial and administrative departments and have the full support of the Financial and Management Control Board.
+In fiscal year 2020 the Authority will continue to address a formalized succession planning analysis and work towards implementation of a comprehensive succession plan.
+The plan will reach across all entity related disciplines, such as transit operations, facilities, safety, security, financial and administrative departments and have the full support of the Financial and Management Control Board.
 The plan will address the succession planning exposure and steps needed on an annual basis to remediate each individual opportunity with documented baseline for each case.
 This implementation process will lend itself to a living document which will meet the changing needs of the Authority.

-Finding 2018-002 - Process Documentation
+Finding 2019-002 - Process Documentation